eschen42/w4mclassfilter_galaxy_wrapper/README.md

 This tool performs several operations to address several data issues that may impede downstream statistical analysis:

   - Missing values in dataMatrix are imputed to zero.
+  - Samples that are missing from either sampleMetadata or dataMatrix are eliminated.
+  - Features that are missing from either variableMetadata or dataMatrix are eliminated.
   - Features and samples that have zero variance are eliminated.
   - Samples and features are sorted alphabetically in rows and columns of variableMetadata, sampleMetadata, and dataMatrix.
   - By default, the names of the first columns of variableMetadata and sampleMetadata are set respectively to "variableMetadata" and "sampleMetadata".

-This tool performs several operations to reduce the number samples or features to be analyzed, although **this should be done only after significance tests** (see [Further considerations concerning sample-selection and hypothesis-testing](#further-considerations-concerning-sample-selection-and-hypothesis-testing) below):
+This tool also can perform several operations to reduce the number samples or features to be analyzed (although **this should be done only in a statistically sensible manner** consistent with the nature of your experiment):

-  - Samples that are missing from either sampleMetadata or dataMatrix are eliminated.
-  - Samples may also be eliminated by a “sample class” column in sampleMetadata.
+  - Samples may be eliminated by filtering on a designated “sample class” column in sampleMetadata.
-  - Features that are missing from either variableMetadata or dataMatrix are eliminated.
   - Features may be eliminated by specifying minimum or maximum value (or both) allowable in columns of variableMetadata.
   - Features may be eliminated by specifying minimum or maximum intensity (or both) allowable in columns of dataMatrix for at least one sample for each feature (“range of row-maximum for each feature”).

-The W4m Data Subset tool may be applied several times sequentially; for example, this may be useful for clustering progressively smaller subsets of samples until observable separation of clusters is no longer significant.
+The W4m Data Subset tool may be applied several times sequentially; for example, this may be useful for viewing clusters of progressively smaller subsets of samples.

 ## Galaxy Workflow Position